drupal-graphql-compose/documentation/features/layout-builder.md

 <!-- tabs:end -->

-The layout here is user structured content - the editor can chose any fields in your entity.
-You need to be prepared to deal with anything your entity can do.
-It's going to be a beefy query.
-I'd suggest setting up a fragment per field.
+> :warning: The BlockFields are user content.
+The editor could choose any field in your entities.
+Be prepared to deal with anything your user can do.

+If fragmenting out your types out is too complex, consider using `render` instead.

 ## Full query example